scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 **You will then need the course ID of the classes whose assignments you would like to transfer.
 This is easy to find thanks to an included script titled ```retrieve_canvas_course_ids```**
 - Run the script by calling ```python retrieve_canvas_course_ids.py```
 - Your courses will be listed with the associated ID
+- This step is necessary and not automated b/c some teachers don't archive their classes for the next quarter and old assignments could be added by mistake

 **Add course ID to the api_keys.txt file**
 - Once you have retrieved the required course ID follow the prompt on the api_keys.txt file to add those IDs.
 An infinite number of courses can be added as long as each course ID is on it's own line.